CQCL/pytket-docs/manual/manual_noise.rst

 ..
 Noise-Aware placement is effective

-The class :py:class:`NoiseAwarePlacement` uses characteristics stored in :py:class:`BackendInfo` to find an initial placement of logical qubits on physical qubits which minimises the error accrued during a circuit's execution.
+The class :py:class:`NoiseAwarePlacement` uses characteristics stored in :py:class:`~pytket.backends.backendinfo.BackendInfo` to find an initial placement of logical qubits on physical qubits which minimises the error accrued during a circuit's execution.
 It achieves this by minimising the additional ``OpType.SWAP`` overhead to route circuits, as in conventional